-Electronic medical records are a huge step up from paper records.
-A medical clinic can benefit in many ways from their use.
+Electronic medical record systems (EMR) are a huge step up from paper records.
+A medical clinic can benefit in several ways following implementation of this powerful piece of health information technology.
 Patient care is more efficient and medical records are more secure when stored in an electronic format.
 Here are a few of the ways electronic medical records are beneficial:

 Easy Access to Important Patient Information

 If a patient needs to see a specialist, electronic records make it easier for the physician to share important information.
 The specialist’s office can gain access to health information like medication lists, immunization records, allergy lists, recent test results or the patient’s medical history.
 It can be as simple as the specialist’s office logging in to the medical record with a password.
 Some electronic records systems also allow faxing information directly from the patient’s chart.

 If a patient moves or chooses to switch providers, an electronic medical record makes it easier to transfer patient information.
 With paper charts, each page has to be copied on a copying machine.
 With electronic records, the patient’s chart can be printed easily from a computer or transferred to a data CD or USB drive.
 The new provider can also gain access to the patient’s chart by logging in to the original provider’s electronic record.